 The Board of Directors defines and approves risk management principles and assesses the effectiveness of risk management.
 The Audit Committee reviews compliance with Risk Management Policy and processes.

 Risk management is integrated into key business processes and operations by incorporating risk identification, assessment, management, and risk reporting actions into the core processes.
-The most significant risks are reported to the Vaisala Management Group quarterly and to the Audit Committee annually.
+The most significant risks are reported to the Vaisala Leadership Team quarterly and to the Audit Committee annually.

 Risks related to human rights violations, corruption, and bribery impact corporate reputation, brand, and the company’s ability to attract the best talent.
 Other potential consequences are judicial processes, penalties, contract cancellations, and exclusion from tenders.
 These risks are managed through recurring and compulsory Code of Conduct trainings as well as audits.
 We choose our suppliers carefully and verify the sustainability of their practices.
 Our Supplier Code of Conduct sets the requirement level for their operation.
 Our other partners, such as distributors and agents, are committed to complying with our Code of Conduct.
 The compliance of all our partners is assessed and monitored.

 Annual Report 2022